 All have their benefits and disadvantages, but if you ask me, the most effective format for you as a client to achieve the best goals is with a real life one-on-one trainer.

-Communication is key, especially during the training session, that’s something you’re not going to get much of with an online coach and almost none with a fitness plan.
+Communication is key, especially during the training session; you won’t get much of that with an online coach and almost none with a fitness plan.

 Having said that, I’m not trying to knock online coaches or the many effective fitness plans out there.
 Some of them are really legit and offer valuable services with proven track records.